Skye Bioscience Photograph

 CB1 inhibition is a differentiated energy-modulating and fat-burning mechanism with evidence showing its capability to induce weight loss.
 Skye is advancing its next-generation peripheral CB1 inhibitor, nimacimab, with the goal of uniquely realizing the potential of this mechanism as an alternative anti-obesity therapeutic with potentially healthier, more sustainable clinical outcomes.
 Skye believes nimacimab also offers the prospect of improving other comorbid conditions based on the broad role of CB1 in metabolic, inflammatory, and fibrotic processes.
-Skye expects to advance its peripheral CB1 inhibitor, nimacimab, into Phase 2 in Q3 2024.
+Skye started a Phase 2 clinical trial for its peripheral CB1 inhibitor, nimacimab, in August 2024 and expects to report interim and topline data in Q2 and Q4 2025.

 Current GLP-1 agonist therapies approved for chronic weight management have proven to be effective by reducing gastric motility and increasing the sense of “fullness,” causing reduced food intake and rapid weight loss.
 However, many patients experience significant gastrointestinal-related disorders such as nausea, diarrhea and vomiting – and, in the worst cases, irreversible paralysis of the stomach, called gastroparesis.
 These therapies appear to result in significant loss of muscle, which could be an issue for physical function, bone density and longevity for patients taking these drugs long-term.
 Patients can also regain lost weight once they stop taking these drugs.
 This suggests that GLP-1 agonists do not modify the underlying metabolic disorders associated with obesity and may not be conducive to achieving sustainable long-term health improvements.
 These results highlight important opportunities to achieve healthier weight loss, potentially through alternative therapeutic mechanisms.